September 2018 Update

 - The Food Services team designed additional food options that will allow for more students to get top-quality, affordable food as quickly and easily as possible

-- During this time, construction companies are invited to submit proposals
+- Construction companies were invited to submit proposals

 - Review and selection of project bids (March 2017)

-- The recommended contractor bid will be brought to the UW Buildings and Properties Committee and to the Board of Governors Committee for final approval
+- The recommended contractor bid brought to the UW Buildings and Properties Committee and to the Board of Governors Committee for final approval

-- Look for a big hole in the ground!
-Clear, alternative pathways will be created to allow students to still use the facilities during this phase.
+- Digging begins!
+Alternate pathways created to allow students to continue to use the facilities during this phase.

 - Construction period (Spring term 2017 to Fall term 2018)

-- There will be disruption to the delivery of some SLC and PAC services during this time.
-We will have clear communication and signage once details are confirmed.
+- Some disruption to the delivery of SLC and PAC services during this time.
+Clear communication and signage changes are ongoing.

 - Anticipated opening of the building (Fall term 2018)

-- Expect a big celebration with the whole UWaterloo community!
+- Expect a big celebration with the entire UWaterloo community!